Tegarde/sprint4_UPSkill/Documentation/Use Cases/UC01/README.md

 _As a moderator, I want to create events, so that the users can attend them_

+### Acceptance Criteria

+1. The date and time of the event must be provided.
+2. The date and time of the event must be in the future.
+3. The location of the event must be specified.
+4. The description of the event must be provided.
+5. The moderator must be logged in to create an event.

 ### [Back to Use Cases](../README.md)